What Is CBF? Cannabifuran Cannabinoid Effects, CBF vs CBD

 CBD is the second most-abundant cannabinoid in Cannabis sativa.
 CBF, on the other hand, is so rare that it is unclear whether it naturally occurs in cannabis at all.

 It’s possible to source CBD from practically any hemp or cannabis plant.
-CBF, though, can only be made in a lab — if you need usable quantities, that is.
+However, to obtain usable quantities of CBF, it must be produced in a lab.

 Structure